curioustorvald/Terrarum-sans-bitmap/README.md

 - You can't display Bulgarian, Russian and Serbian variants at the same time without some more codes; ```reload()```ing them or creating multiple instances of the font would be the easiest solutions.
 - All Han characters are in Chinese variant, no other variants are to be supported as most Chinese, Japanese and Korean can understand other's variant and to be honest, we don't bother anyway.

-## Contribution guidelines

-You can contribute to the font by fixing wrong glyphs, suggesting better ones, extending character set (letters for other writing systems or filling in the blanks on the existing ones), or code for other game frameworks (not limited to Java).
-Please leave pull request for that.

-Font Spritesheets are stored in ```assets/graphics/fonts``` directory.
-Image format must be TGA with Alpha — no PNG.
-If someone needs PNG, they can batch-convert the font using utils like ImageMagick.

 ## Using on your game